open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ---

+### 1. Paid Plans

+Determine the Sprints business model by deciding what billing options to offer users, and how to structure the pricing plans.

+The pricing model could be very simple in the beginning (e.g. a paid monthly plan with a free trial).
+Additionally, billing could be handled manually to start, with invoices being generated in Freshbooks.

+---

 ### 1. Community Feedback

 Rely on the wisdom of the Open Source community by requesting their feedback on the current [Sprints][sprints-application] application, as well as the ideas we have in mind for future phases.